DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

 From: https://github.com/aquasecurity/cloudsploit .
 Import the JSON output.

+### CSAF (Common Security Advisory Format)

+From: <https://www.oasis-open.org/committees/csaf/> .
+Import the JSON output.

+All findings are imported for the product that the import is executed for.
+Product definitions from the CSAF file are ignored as mappings from CSAF to DefectDojo products aren't always existent.

 ### CycloneDX

 CycloneDX is a lightweight software bill of materials (SBOM) standard designed for use in application security contexts and supply chain component analysis.